orpatashnik/StyleCLIP/README.md

 #### Editing
 To edit an image set `--mode=edit`.
 Editing can be done on both provided latent vector, and on a random latent vector from StyleGAN's latent space.
 It is recommended to adjust the `--l2_lambda` according to the desired edit.
-From my experience, different edits require different values of this parameter.

 #### Generating Free-style Images
 To generate a free-style image set `--mode=free_generation`.